InetaVei/GettingStarted/README.md

-## My first steps with JAVA
+## Hello Java!

+My first steps with Java.
 This project is for educational purposes.

 #### Project features
-- theory and practises on java coding
+- theory and practises on Java coding

 #### Authors
 [Ineta](https://github.com/InetaVei)